zchking/docs/pages/katalon-analytics/docs/ka-glossary.md

 ---
 ### Agent

 With Katalon Analytics's agent tool, you can execute your test plan yourself on in-house server infrastructure.
+[Learn more](https://docs.katalon.com/katalon-analytics/docs/agents.html)

 ### Dashboard